What Shopify built-in inventory tool was — and why merchants relied on it

 - Shopify-native feel — embedded in your Shopify admin with single sign-on.
 Switching to a separate tool with its own login and database is a friction point that most merchants avoid.

-Already know you need a Stocky replacement?
+Already know you need a inventory management for Shopify?

 Install EZStock free →Starter from $19/month · free trial included · works with any Shopify plan